raspine/vim-breakgutter/README.md

 I prefer to do debug sessions in a separate gdb instance and wanted a convenient way to launch gdb with my breakpoints already defined.

-vim-breakgutter simply adds break-signs to the gutter and provides the method "GetGdbBreakpointArgs()" when spawning gdb from Vim.
+vim-breakgutter simply adds break-signs to the gutter and then provide the method `GetGdbBreakpointArgs()` when spawning gdb from Vim.

-GetGdbBreakpointArgs() returns a gdb argument string in the format:
+`GetGdbBreakpointArgs()` returns a gdb argument string in the format:
 `-ex file1.c:10 -ex file2.c:20` read by gdb upon start.